u-jung/WDstatements/README.md

 # WDstatements
 ## What is this?
-*WDstatemenmts* ia a helper tool to preprocessing data which will later be add to Wikidata using QuickStatements (https://tools.wmflabs.org/wikidata-todo/quick_statements.php).
+*WDstatements* ia a helper tool for pre-processing data which will later be added to Wikidata using QuickStatements (https://tools.wmflabs.org/wikidata-todo/quick_statements.php).
-*QuickStatements* can add statements (with optional qualifiers and sources) to Wikidata items.
+*QuickStatements* can add statements (with optional qualifiers and sources) to Wikidata items via a batch mode.

 ## Why this?
-Even if *QuickStatements* is very powerful however it requires a careful preparation of input data. *WDstatements* helps to create a string which you can copy&paste into the *QuickStatements* interface.
+Even if *QuickStatements* is very powerful however it requires a careful preparation of input data. *WDstatements* will create a string which you can later copy&paste into the *QuickStatements* interface.

 ## Language Note
-The tool has been preconfigurated for the use of German labels and descriptions.
-Please change the line *var LANGUAGE="de";* if you prefer another language.
+The tool has been pre-configurated for the use of German labels and descriptions.
+Please change the line *var LANGUAGE="de";* inside the javascript file if you prefer another language.

-## Does WDstatements has any requirements?
+## Does WDstatements need to comply with any requirements?
-Yes, it has.
-But it should be much easier to fulfil these requirements than those of QUickStatements.
+Yes, it need.
+But it should be much easier to comply with these requirements than those of QuickStatements.
 - Raw data must have csv format.
 Alternatly you can copy&paste some cells from your calc application like Open Office Calc, MS Excel, Google Calc, Gnumeric, etc.
 - The first column must have the title *item* (in lower case).
 The cells in this columns contain *subject* (semantically spoken).
 This could be a known Wikidata object (like *Q42*) or a String (like *Douglas Adams*).
 - All other column titles must be named after a valid property with {German} label (like *ist ein(e)*) or the property code (like "P31" in Upper case).